Page cover image

 PDF handling with Hash Signing

-Our TSP Partner Swisscom has created a wishing to integrate hashes into PDF files by themselves.
+Our TSP Partner Swisscom has created a step-by-step guide for developers wishing to integrate hashes into PDF files by themselves.
 There are also references to some tools that provide this feature as well as github examples.